thellimist/EZPods/Pod Creation.md

 1. Create [new repo](https://github.com/new) (My advice first add pods on a temporary repo before adding to your original project)
 2. Fill Repository name with your repo name.
 I'll use "myrepo" for this tutorial and will use "<" and ">" symbols for the parts you should change to your own.
 3. Click "Initialize this repository with a README"
 4. Add a license.
-I'll got with "MIT" for this tutorial.
+I'll use "MIT" for this tutorial.

 ##### - Pull Your Repo to Local

 1. Open Terminal.
 2. Go where you want to store your repo with `cd </your/path>`. `mkdir <myrepo>`. `cd <myrepo>`
 3. Add git to your folder with `git init`
 4. Link your repo with `git remote add origin https://github.com/<username>/<myrepo>.git`.
-You can control with `git remote -v`.
+(You can check if its working with `git remote -v`.)
 5. Pull your repo from github with `git pull`

 ##### - Add Cocoapods

 1. Install cocoapods: `sudo gem install cocoapods`.
 Write `pod --help` to check if it's working.
 2. Create `<myrepo>.podspec` with `touch <myrepo>.podspec`
-3. Open `<myrepo>.podspec` with an editor and paste the following.
+3. Open `<myrepo>.podspec` with an editor.
+Use Xcode or Sublime Text.
+4. Paste the following.
 You can checkout this [example](https://github.com/thellimist/SwiftRandom/blob/master/SwiftRandom.podspec).
 For details check the [documentation](https://guides.cocoapods.org/syntax/podspec.html#specification)
   ```
   Pod::Spec.new do |s|
   s.name             = "<myrepo>"